Asking for WordPress help is not that easy as you might think. If not done properly, you can lose a lot of time and even your patience.

 A lot of people just go to the WordPress fixing forum to seek help, mainly because they associate WordPress itself with their whole website, which is wrong, unfortunately.

-Each of these are developed by different people and companies, therefore help should be sought in different places.
+Each of these is developed by different people and companies, therefore help should be sought in different places.

 Asking for WordPress (the platform) help